Flamaros/cpp-includes-graph/README.md

 ## TODO
 ### Configuration
 * Add a configuration file that could be versionned (actually you have to modify and build the tool)
+* Add an ignore list that can contains folders or source file path
 ### Graph
 * Improve link color, to be able to show most used headers (depending of a computationnal ratio)
 * Make the user able to choose a color for a specific header (can be usefull to find it quickly in a big graph)